ariscript/minidusa/roadmap.md

 - Better motivating examples for macro hygeine

 Direct next steps:
-- Open rules, `is?`
+- Allow arbitrary expressions (maybe with syntactic boundary for parsing)
   - Then, the only Dusa features unsupported are running things backwards
-- Allow arbitrary expressions (maybe with syntactic boundary for parsing)
 - See `TODO.md` for more fixes and clean-ups
   - Maybe some stuff from there should be moved here...